Getting started: Is telehealth right for your school?

-- Who will work with the doctor to ensure the workflow is smooth during the telehealth appointment?
+- Who will work with the health care provider to ensure the workflow is smooth during the telehealth appointment?

 - Who will provide communication to the students and parents or guardians about the telehealth services?

 Prepare a space for the telehealth appointment to take place.
 You will need to provide a private location and a space with minimal distractions.
-You may consider communicating with the doctor to determine some guidelines for the patients while in the space.
+You may consider communicating with the health care provider to determine some guidelines for the patients while in the space.
 These may include:

-- Not allowing personal electronic devices inside the room without doctor approval
+- Not allowing personal electronic devices inside the room without the health care provider’s approval

 - Requiring the patient to sit in front of/not hide from the camera

 Develop a workflow.
-You will need to outline the responsibilities of the school, the patients, their parents or guardians, and the doctors providing care for the following tasks:
+You will need to outline the responsibilities of the school, the patients, their parents or guardians, and the health care providers providing care for the following tasks: